Care for your wijld favorite pieces: The overview

 Delicate detergent |

-✅ pH-neutral, without harsh additives – protects fibers & colors |
+✅ pH-neutral, without aggressive additives – protects fibers & colors |

 Similar rules apply to wool and cotton